DIN sync: Combining with other clock systems

 The combination of DIN sync with a different clock system can be achieved either by converting the format or the clock rate (see list below) or by using a central unit (so-called master clock), which provides multiple clock formats.
 The approach with a master clock is usually chosen, especially if synchronization with absolute time is required, such as synchronization with a tape recorder or with video footage.

-Typical devices which can act as a master clock and provide DIN sync include the Roland SBX-80, Roland SBX-10, Friendchip SRC, E-RM midiclock⁺ and Yamaha MSS1.
+Typical devices which can act as a master clock and provide DIN sync include the Sim'n Tonic Nome II, Roland SBX-80, Roland SBX-10, Friendchip SRC, E-RM multiclock and Yamaha MSS1.
 Many drum machines which have DIN sync and MIDI clock outputs can act as master clock for those two formats.

-Converting from and to other clock systems

 Though DIN sync and MIDI clock have the same clock rate, they require a conversion of the format within a microprocessor or similar.
 The conversion from MIDI clock to DIN sync is available in many industrial devices.
 The conversion from DIN sync to MIDI clock can be performed by devices such as 'Sync-Split2' from Innerclock Systems, or D-Sync by Kenton Electronics.
 Also two no longer produced devices do this type of conversion: Roland SBX10, Korg KMS30.
-On September 1st 2014, Roland introduced the SBX-1 which provides MIDI to sync24 or sync48 conversion.
+On September 1, 2014, Roland introduced the SBX-1 which provides MIDI to sync24 or sync48 conversion.

 To get an analog trigger or clock from the DIN syncs clock signal one has to use digital frequency division or frequency multiplication.
-There are no dedicated industrial devices that provide a division.
+The Electro-Harmonix Clockworks is one device which can provide a clock division.
 The Roland SBX10 can convert into a 48, 96, and 120 PPQN clock.